 We continue to develop our Anti-Slavery Policy to reflect our commitment to acting ethically and with integrity in all our business relationships and review our processes when working with new and existing suppliers.
-Our processes continue to focus on "face-to-face" supplier contact backed up, where we see increased risk, with suppliers signing up to the FW Thorpe Plc Supplier Code of Contact.
+Our processes continue to focus on "face-to-face" supplier contact backed up, where we see increased risk, with suppliers signing up to the FW Thorpe Plc Supplier Code of Conduct.
 This clearly states that we will not tolerate forced labour or child labour in our operations or in the supply chain.
 FW Thorpe Plc Group companies will not continue to purchase goods or services from any supplier that is found to be engaging in human trafficking or using slave labour.

 We continually review external media for reports, fines or sanctions against suppliers or countries where slavery incidents have occurred and have a process in place to act on anything that is highlighted.
-In 2020 for example, we took a number of actions as a result of Operation Fort uncovering a significant number of slavery victims in the UK.
-We reviewed our own internal recruitment policy and those of our key supplier to ensure that our processes were robust enough and had the capability to identify and query any suspicious activities.